Fill out paper applications for jobs

 If you need to list references in paper applications, tell them you are writing them down as references.
+References are people who have worked with you before.
 Tell them what job you are applying for and what skills are needed for the job.
 This way, if they receive a call or an email to follow up on your application, they will be prepared to answer questions about you. if you hear that someone called them about you, thank them for helping you after.

 6. Make a copy of the application for yourself before you turn it

 When applying for jobs with paper applications, always keep copies.
 You can normally make copies for about 10 cents at your local library.
 Ask for help if you don’t know how to use the copy machine.
 Write down the name of the company, what job you applied for and when you applied.
 If you get called for an interview, read what you wrote down on the application before your interview.

 7. Dress nicely when you bring your application to the company

 Applying for jobs with paper applications requires that you mail them or bring them to your employer.
 Dress nicely when you bring the application to the company.
 For men, wear a long-sleeved shirt, dress pants, and dress shoes.
 For women, wear a nice dress, a skirt with a work blouse, or a suit with dress shoes.
 When dropping it off, be polite to everyone you meet.
 Remember, in American culture, it is good to smile.
 Smile when you arrive, and ask if the manager is available.
 If the manager is available, tell them you are dropping off your job application and you are very interested in the job.
 Smile and tell them thank you.

 8. Make sure to answer your phone and check your email